worldbank/ietoolkit/src/ado_files/iegitaddme_template.md

 ## Removing this file

 It is not recommended to remove this file as GitHub will then not sync the folder it sits in anymore, unless the folder now has content.
-But even when content is added and the file can be removed without breaking the GitHub functionality, our recomm endation is to replace the content with more relevant content rather than deleting it.
+But even when content is added and the file can be removed without breaking the GitHub functionality, our recommendation is to replace the content with more relevant content rather than deleting it.